antigenomics/vdjmatch2/README.md

 # vdjmatch2

-`vdjmatch2` is a CLI tool for pairwise repertoire matching built on top of TCRtrie.
+`vdjmatch2` is a CLI tool for pairwise repertoire matching.

 The tool compares two clonotype tables in TSV format:
 - the first table is treated as the query repertoire